mosco/crossing-probability/README.md

 crossing-probability
 ====================

-Fast C++ programs (with Python interface) for computing the boundary crossing probability of Poisson and Binomial stochastic processes.
+Fast C++ programs (with Python interface) for computing the boundary crossing probability of Poisson processes and empirical CDFs.

 Currently, the main application of this code is to compute p-values for continuous goodness-of-fit tests such as Kolmogorov-Smirnov and their power for detecting specific distributions.
 These code may be applied to other problems in the fields of sequential analysis, change-point detection, queuing theory, diffusion, finance, etc.